Should You Use Upwork or Cold Email as a Freelancer?

 If you have to do everything yourself, guess what happens?
 You get better at everything or you fail.

 Make your portfolio beautiful.
 Make your website copy persuasive.
 Make your emails persuasive.
-Improve your one-on-one sales skills.
+Improve your Pitch Ideas to Your Freelance Clients Like a Proone-on-one sales skills.
 Improve your prospecting skills.
 Improve your time management because you’re gonna need it.

 It’s the more difficult path, but difficult paths have the redeeming quality of toughening you up.